 As a small business owner, you probably already know that SEO, or search engine optimization is key for Google and other web search engines to rank your website at the top of search results for the services you provide.

-Years ago that meant a small business owner or SEO specialist could get to the top of SERPs by filling pages of a website with keywords and keyword phrases in an attempt to match Google search queries.
+Years ago, a small business owner or SEO specialist could get to the top of Search Engine Results Pages (SERPs) by filling pages of a website with keywords and keyword phrases in an attempt to match Google search queries.

 Partnering with High Level Marketing, a small business SEO agency means having dedicated small business SEO specialists that go beyond basic, technical SEO to understand how web search engines perform and optimize your website, Google Business Profile, and blogs.